 Cranio can find these holding patterns in the body and facilitate their system to gently release, leaving a sense of peace in the baby’s system.

 Babies have their own experience of birth, often linked to their mothers, but with their own unique pressures and stresses.
 If they have felt stuck for any reason or under a lot of pressure for a long amount of time this can influence their bodies, in particular the nervous system and the neck.
 They may have felt scared or panicked.
 If a prolonged labour ended up in emergency c-section then the baby may also feel disoriented, this can show as arching at the breast or pushing with the feet, the baby can feel stuck in the birth sequence of pushing from the uterine walls.

 On the flip side, a fast birth may be a shock to the baby and can show up as activation in their nervous system.

 Cranio acknowledges the birth experience and allows these physical and emotional tensions to release leading to happier well-adjusted babies.

 3. You have been told your baby has a tongue tie

 There is much controversy around tongue tie recently.
 Research is lacking around posterior tongue ties and lip ties, but that doesn’t mean they don’t exist.
 It helps to have bodywork before undergoing a tongue tie release.
 Cranio is a form of bodywork that can address other issues that may mimic the symptoms of tongue tie such as, cranial nerve dysfunction, tight fascia or general nervous system activation.
 If a couple of cranio treatments improves breastfeeding then the tongue tie procedure may be avoided; if it doesn’t, then the parent can feel confident that the procedure is necessary.
-It is also recommended to schedule a cranio treatment within 48 hrs of the tongue tie release, to optimise function and to reset the nervous system.
+It is also recommended to schedule a cranio treatment within a week of the tongue tie release, to optimise function and to reset the nervous system.